Seasoned Representation For Hawaii Maritime Claims

 - Defective equipment

-At the Law Offices of Jan Weinberg I guide clients through the process of obtaining full compensation.
-I represent clients who have suffered serious injuries, such as spinal cord injuries, traumatic brain injuries, loss of a limb or other catastrophic injuries and wrongful death cases.
+At the Law Offices of Jan M. Weinberg, we guide clients through the process of obtaining full compensation.
+We represent clients who have suffered serious injuries, such as spinal cord injuries, traumatic brain injuries, loss of a limb or other catastrophic injuries.
+We also handle wrongful death cases.

 Contact An Experienced Maritime Lawyer

 If you or a loved one has been injured at sea, consult an experienced lawyer who can guide you through this difficult time.
-Call The Law Offices of Jan M. Weinberg at 808-523-9477 or fill out this online form and I will promptly respond to you.
-I will provide you with personal attention and guidance while vigorously pursuing maximum compensation on your behalf.
-I offer FREE initial case evaluations.
+Call the Law Offices of Jan M. Weinberg at 808-796-5706 or fill out this online form, and we will promptly respond to you.
+We will provide you with personal attention and guidance while vigorously pursuing maximum compensation on your behalf.
+We offer FREE initial case evaluations.